Stratio/cassandra-lucene-index/doc/documentation.rst

 Each new version might be as fast or faster than the previous one, so please try to use the latest version if possible.
 You can find the list of changes and performance improvements at `changelog file </CHANGELOG.md>`__.

+Also it is preferable to use last patch version of cassandra (e.g. 2.1.14 instead of 2.1.4) because it includes last known hotfixes

 Disable virtual nodes
 =====================